-Thermal response is a function of the thermal mass of the temperature sensor, but it is also heavily influenced by the mass of the object the IC is mounted to.
-For example, a large PCB containing large amounts of copper tracking can act as a large heat sink and slow the thermal response.
-For a faster thermal response, it is recommended to mount the sensor on as small a PCB as possible.
+Thermal response is a function of the thermal mass of the temperature sensor, but it is also heavily influenced by the mass of the object that the IC is mounted to.
+For example, a large PCB containing large amounts of copper tracing can act as a large heat sink and slow the thermal response.
+For a faster thermal response, it is recommended that the sensor be mounted on a PCB that is as small as possible.